Did you know there are numerous beach towns near Seattle?

 🌐More Information: Ocean Shores website

 Dubbed “the gateway to the Olympic National Park,” Port Angeles is a must-visit that is under three hours from Seattle.
-You can walk to the beaches within the city of Port Angeles or venture into the national park to visit famous beaches such as Rialto Beach and La Push Beaches.
+You can walk to the beaches at the city of Port Angeles or venture into the national park to visit famous beaches such as Rialto Beach.
 There’s also plenty of restaurants, wineries and breweries, lodging, and things to do within historic Port Angeles.

 🌐More Information: Port Angeles website